TornaxO7/Chemic---Notes/README.md

-## Advice
+# Advice -- IMPORTANT FOR EVERYONE

-This repo includes my chemic notes for **my classmates (from germany)** so I won't translate it into another language, sorry.
+## This repo includes my chemic notes for my classmates (from germany) so I won't translate it into another language, sorry.

 #### Wo ist die Datei?
 (Dein "Aufschrieb")